naina-bhalla/PIXEL_PERSONA/Final_assignment/240674_NainaBhalla/README.md

 # PIXEL PERSONA Final Project
 ## Naina Bhalla
 ## 240674
-The model identifies faces in an image use Haar Cascades and then classifies the faces into either male or female.
+The model identifies faces in an image using Haar Cascades and then classifies the faces into either male or female.
 (The final model that I have submitted can only be run on a local runtime.)

 ## Overview